caiton1/CS386-Meal-Creation-App/README.md

 - **Elleana Negrelli** - [enegrelli](https://github.com/enegrelli)

 ## Testing
 Testing on our product will begin soon

+## Disclaimer
+This product is not intended to be used in production and only as a project.
+There may still be security flaws such as XSS.

 ## installation
 1. install python3 if you do not have it